Skip to main content

 Ride the ferry from Circular Quay to Manly Beach for fun beach activities in Sydney.

-Rivaling Bondi in terms of popularity, pulse, and variety, northern Sydney’s Manly Beach might just have the edge, thanks to the scenic way of getting there: Ride an inexpensive ferry from Circular Quay through Sydney Harbour, past the Opera House and Harbour Bridge, and look back on excellent skyline views.
-The main beach at Manly, flanked by tall Norfolk Island pines, is good for swimming and surfing.
-A short coastal walk leads past ocean baths to the sheltered Shelly Beach, a great place from which to take a snorkeling tour.
+Rivaling Bondi in terms of popularity, pulse, and variety, northern Sydney’s Manly Beach might just have the edge, thanks to the scenic way of getting there—you can ride an inexpensive ferry from Circular Quay through Sydney Harbour, past the Opera House and Harbour Bridge, and look back on excellent skyline views.

 4. For boaties: Palm Beach